 Solomon Islands – Uepi

 An absolute gem and not far off our shores.
 Uepi represents probably the best dive trip I have ever undertaken.
-It may not have the very best of any one thing but as a package and brilliant diving this place stands out.
+It may not have the very best of anyone thing but as a package and brilliant diving this place stands out.
 The Accommodation and food are amazing, the diving so easy and the conditions great.
-One of my favorites was Penguin reef – no there were no penguins and the water is warm – stunning visibility and like swimming in an aquarium.
+One of my favourites was Penguin reef – no there were no penguins and the water is warm – stunning visibility and like swimming in an aquarium.

 A local beauty!
 Well protected on the northern tip of Moreton Island it offers stunning visibility and exceptional sea life